SteveJustin1963/tec-DAT/README.md

 ### MENU DRIVER
 This is a universal routine used to select
-- It is already used by the tape software
 - various utilities routine from JMON.
 - It may also be easily used by the TEC user.
+- It offers tape software

 To move forward through the MENU, press "+".
 To move backward, press "-".
 Notice the automatic FIRST-TO-LAST, LAST-TO-FIRST wrap around.
 Pressing "GO" will take you into the perimeter handler.
 When a "GO" command is received, control is passed to the required routine via a 2-byte address stored at 0888 by the calling routine.